-Academic Advising at Stetson encompasses a comprehensive support network of faculty advisors, Advising Center staff, peer leaders, and other administrative staff.
+Academic Advising encompasses a comprehensive support network of faculty advisors, professional staff, peer leaders and other administrative staff.
 The central mission is to empower students with the necessary information, resources and support to explore a full range of opportunities for academic achievement and personal fulfillment and the realization of their highest potential.
-Program hallmarks include personalized faculty advising and mentoring, a supplementary Advising Center, a comprehensive online advising handbook called "Advising Matters," advanced degree audit technology, and a peer leader support team.
+The program's hallmarks include personalized faculty advising and mentoring, a supplementary Advising Center, a comprehensive online advising handbook called "Advising Matters," advanced degree audit technology, and a peer leader support team.

-With an emphasis on personalized instruction and support, faculty mentoring is at the core of academic advising at Stetson.
-All students are a assigned a "primary adviser" who works individually with them to provide guidance in a number of areas including course selection, major requirements, progress toward degree completion, post-graduation planning, etc. Students who have declared a major are assigned a primary advisor within that field; while those who have yet to declare are matched with a specially-designated "Discovery Advisor."
+With an emphasis on personalized instruction and support, faculty mentoring is at the core of academic advising.
+All students are a assigned a "primary advisor" who works individually with them to provide guidance in a number of areas including course selection, major requirements, progress toward degree completion, post-graduation planning, etc. Students who have declared a major are assigned a primary advisor within that field; while those who have yet to declare are matched with a specially-designated "Discovery Advisor."

-Conveniently located in the Office of Career Development and Academic Advising, the Advising Center at Stetson offers supplemental advising support to students.
-With a focus on Discovery advising, Advising Center staff work individually with students to provide guidance regarding major selection, General Education requirements, academic policies and procedures, and student success resources.
-While visiting the Advising Center, students also have the opportunity to consult with Career Development staff and take advantage of the many helpful Career Development resources available in our shared office.
+Conveniently located in the Academic Success Center, Advising offers supplemental advising support to students.
+With a focus on Discovery advising, Advising staff work individually with students to provide guidance regarding major selection, general education requirements, academic policies and procedures, and student success resources.
+While visiting Advising, students also have the opportunity to consult with Academic Success staff and take advantage of the many helpful resources available in our shared office.

 Advising Matters Website

 The Advising Matters website is a comprehensive online advising handbook providing students and faculty quick access to important information and advice.
 This online resource can help students make well-informed decisions about which classes to take, how to choose a major, and how to handle difficulties that arise both academically and in the wider realm of life at the university.